Valiant Is the Word for Carrie: Plot

-Carrie Snyder (Gladys George) is a prostitute who is forced out of the fictional southern town of Crebillon after forming a friendship with a young boy named Paul (Jackie Moran), whose dying mother (Janet Young) is unable to stop her son from visiting such a woman.
-After Carrie leaves town, Paul runs away from his abusive father (John Wray) and meets a girl named Lady (Charlene Wyatt) who has run away from a burning trainwreck, not wanting to go back to the people she was with.
+Carrie Snyder is a prostitute who is forced out of the fictional southern town of Crebillon after forming a friendship with a young boy named Paul, whose dying mother is unable to stop her son from visiting such a woman.
+After Carrie leaves town, Paul runs away from his abusive father and meets a girl named Lady who has run away from a burning trainwreck, not wanting to go back to the people she was with.
 Carrie comes back for Paul and ends up taking Paul and Lady to New York with her.
 Carrie gets an apartment and starts a successful chain of laundry stores.
-Eventually they become rich and Lady (Arline Judge) becomes attracted to Paul (John Howard).
-Paul, however, feels obligated to take care of a young woman named Lili (Isabel Jewell) whose brother's death he caused (the brother had been pushing Paul to try to get on the train, but when Paul pushed back, the train door closed with the brother on the outside with his coat stuck in the train door, causing him to get dragged along with the train and his legs to be run over).
+Eventually they become rich and Lady becomes attracted to Paul.
+Paul, however, feels obligated to take care of a young woman named Lili whose brother's death he caused (the brother had been pushing Paul to try to get on the train, but when Paul pushed back, the train door closed with the brother on the outside with his coat stuck in the train door, causing him to get dragged along with the train and his legs to be run over).
 Lilli pretends to love Paul because he is rich, which Carrie is able to see, but which Paul does not.
 She devises a plan to make Lilli leave.
 She tells Lilli that if she will leave Paul, she will help get Lilli's true love out of jail.
 They attempt to break the man out of jail, but are caught.
 Lilli is fatally shot and Carrie is sent to jail.
-An old lawyer friend (Harry Carey) vows to fight for her freedom, but Carrie decides to plead guilty because she doesn't want Lady to know about her past as a prostitute.
+An old lawyer friend vows to fight for her freedom, but Carrie decides to plead guilty because she doesn't want Lady to know about her past as a prostitute.
 She also fears it would tarnish the reputation of the children.
-The lawyer ends by remarking to Paul's employer (Dudley Digges) that "valiant is the word for Carrie".
+The lawyer ends by remarking to Paul's employer that "valiant is the word for Carrie".